Jyotisha28/SQL_Project-Consumer-Goods-Ad-hoc-Insights-/README.md

 ## Company: AtliQ Hardwares

-**AtliQ Hardwares** is an imaginary leading computer hardware producer in India with a global presence.
-The company is committed to leveraging data analytics to drive smart, data-informed decisions.
+**AtliQ Hardwares** is a fictional top computer hardware maker in India with a global reach.
+The company focuses on using data analytics to make smart, informed decisions..

 ## Challenge